microsoft/onnxruntime/docs/execution_providers/Nuphar-ExecutionProvider.md

     Set it to "verbose" to dump all nodes, or node op_type to dump specific nodes.
 You may use "concise" to dump just the op_type of nodes.

-* NUPHAR_DUMP_FUSED_NODES
+* NUPHAR_DUMP_PARTITION

-    Dumps fused nodes in each subgraph.
+    Dumps nodes in each partition.

     Set it to "1" to dump partitions.

 ### Known issues
 * ONNX shape inference dependency

     To save runtime JIT cost, Nuphar requires models to have shape inference information from ONNX after model is loaded.
-Some nodes in ONNX can generate dynamic output tensor shapes from input data value, i.e. ConstantOfShape, Tile, Slice in opset 10, Compress, etc. Those ops may block ONNX shape inference and make the model not runnable in Nuphar.
+Some nodes in ONNX can generate dynamic output tensor shapes from input data value, i.e. ConstantOfShape, Tile, Slice in opset 10, Compress, etc. Those ops may block ONNX shape inference and make the part of graph after such nodes not runnable in Nuphar.

-    We are working on solutions to this.
-A workaround would be manually add output tensor shapes in the model in graph.value_info field, if the shape in model can be determined by user even though the op output shape is dynamic by ONNX spec.
+    User may use Python script [symbolic_shape_infer.py](../../onnxruntime/core/providers/nuphar/scripts/symbolic_shape_infer.py) to run symbolic shape inference in ONNX model.
+This script adds output tensor shapes in the model in graph.value_info field, by doing symbolic dimension computation using sympy when there are Shape ops in model.
+Besides, running symbolic shape inference on ONNX model would make the graph more readable.
+Note that when using [model_editor.py](../../onnxruntime/core/providers/nuphar/scripts/model_editor.py) to convert models with LSTM/GRU/RNN to Scan, the resulting model may have incomplete shape inference.
+Running symbolic_shape_infer.py is needed to get the Scan ops in the model to run in Nuphar.

+    In addition, user may also manually add shapes to graph.value_info using [onnx.helper.make_tensor_value_info](https://github.com/onnx/onnx/blob/v1.5.0/onnx/helper.py#L290) with model specific knowledge.
 For example, if you have Hardmax output casted to bool as Compress input condition, then the unknown dimension of the output of Compress is actually 1.

+* Performance benchmark

+    Current Nuphar's speed-up in quantized RNNs is optimized for AVX2, when running in single thread and batch size is 1.
+To help understand RNN performance in different configurations, please use Python script [rnn_benchmark.py](../../onnxruntime/core/providers/nuphar/scripts/rnn_benchmark.py).
+For older X64 CPUs that do not support AVX2, quantized model may have worse performance than non-quantized ones.

 * Patches to TVM